 Come on boy…come on…and play a pre-season friendly

-Addressing the British media for the first time at Warrington’s pre-season media day, Monaghan said, “It was the worst time of my life.
+At Warrington’s pre-season media event, Monaghan shared with the British press, “It was the worst time of my life.”

-“My little sister rang me, she’d been sent the photo, and that hurt.
-It was still about a week until it came out but I was getting phone calls from different people every day.
+“My little sister called me after receiving the photo, and that was painful.
+Although it took about a week for it to become public, I was receiving calls from various people daily.”

-Monaghan was courted by a host of Super League clubs once he signalled his intention to head to Europe and he was close to signing for Catalans Dragons.
+Numerous Super League clubs pursued Monaghan after he expressed his desire to move to Europe, and he came close to joining the Catalans Dragons.

-Monaghan, who returned from a Christmas break in Australia to join the Wolves on a week-long training camp in Tenerife, will make his first appearance on English soil in Sunday’s friendly at Leigh, along with fellow Australian newcomer Brett Hodgson.
+Having just returned from a Christmas getaway in Australia, Monaghan will make his debut in the upcoming friendly at Leigh, along with fellow Australian newcomer Brett Hodgson.

 by Buford Balony